simdis/lit-gpt-with-sliding-window-attention/README.md

 *O(block_size^2)* and O(block_size), respectively,
 but it will change the constant factors associated.
 As an example, in the case of the Mistral, block size is 32 times the sliding window size, and this implementation will introduce an improvement factor of 16.

-### Disclaimer
-The configuration of Mistral have not been changed to reflect the newly introduced support for SWA.

 # Original README.md